starknet-io/starknet.js/www/docs/guides/signature.md

 const contractAccount = new Contract(compiledAccount.abi, accountAddress, provider);
 const pubKey3 = await contractAccount.call("getPublicKey");
 ```
-Check that the pubKey of the account is part of the full pubKey :
+Check that the pubKey of the account is part of the full pubKey:
 ```typescript
 const isFullPubKeyRelatedToAccount: boolean =
     BigInt(pubKey3.publicKey.toString()) ==